 You could say there’s a lot more to Todd Meier than his day job.

-As a Vocational Case Manager with The Standard, he helps employers by designing, implementing and managing on-site vocational services to assist employees in remaining at and/or returning to work, and providing ergonomic training.
+As a Workplace Possibilities Program Coordinator with The Standard, he helps employers by designing, implementing and managing on-site vocational services to assist employees in remaining at and/or returning to work, and providing ergonomic training.
 He also plays a lead role by coordinating and providing ergonomic assessments and accommodations for internal employees.
 He holds a master’s degree in rehabilitation counseling and education, is a certified rehabilitation counselor and disability management specialist, and has completed coursework in ergonomics.
 His background truly helps guide his work, as he has experience working with disabled veterans and injured workers, as well as vast knowledge in ergonomics, counseling and aptitude testing.

 Outside of work, Todd gets in touch with his creative side.
 He plays a variety of instruments from the basics, such as piano and saxophone, to the more obscure didgeridoo and berimbau (we had to look those up, too).
 He even dabbles in interpretive dance and slapstick comedy.
 You might also find him backpacking or kayaking.